Sweet Lilacs is a small group of floral artists that love to work with flowers!

 According to the Sogetsu Ikebana, plants are beautiful as they are.
 But, with people's help, they can be arranged in an effective style, a form of art, to be even more appreciated.
 In a very simplistic form, the art of floral design has a philosophy which brightens, colors and gives life to our environment.
 In our living environment where more and more artificial and inorganic substances are being used, flowers bring peace of mind to us.

 Working with flowers is peaceful.
-The floral design studio is my haven.
+The backroom floral design studio is where it all happens!

 Susan A. Kelleher